 I love the traditions associated with Ukrainian Easter, and especially the Blessing of the Easter Basket, which contains all the food items served on Easter Sunday Brunch.

 The Easter Basket of special foods (described below) is arranged on Holy Saturday and taken to church, where a special blessing ceremony with prayers and sprinkling with Holy Water, is performed by the parish priest.
 Some churches perform their basket blessing on Easter Sunday, after the Morning Liturgy.

 Besides the special foods, the Easter Basket is also decorated with greenery and flowers, as well as colored eggs, and beautiful Pysanky.

-Each basket is covered with a hand embroidered cloth cover, with Easter motif of pussy willows and Easter Eggs.
+Each basket is covered with a hand-embroidered cloth cover, with an Easter motif of pussy willows and Easter Eggs.

 This blessed food may not be consumed until after the morning Resurrection Liturgy on Easter Sunday.